bolongz/Systematic-Alias-Sampling/README.md

-This is C++ program to generate the SAS method.
+This is C++ program to implement the SAS method.

 References paper: